• Skip to primary navigation

 Kahlua and Tia Maria are two popular liqueurs that are beloved by those who enjoy a rich and smooth drink.

-Kahlua boasts a delicious blend of coffee, vanilla, and caramel notes which combines to create a creamy and satisfying taste.
+Kahlua has a delicious blend of coffee, vanilla, and caramel notes which combines to create a creamy and satisfying taste.

 Tia Maria, on the other hand, offers a flavor-packed punch with hints of honey, vanilla, and Jamaican rum.